 Ahh, the 90s.
 How times have changed.
-Aside from 2 year bookends, we had a Democrat in the White House.
-The economic trajectory was up and to the right.
+Aside from 2 year bookends, we had a Democrat in the White House and we loved our sexually harrassing president.
 We didn’t ask, and we didn’t tell.
 Google wasn’t evil.
 Apple only made computers.
 Social media meant going to a movie with friends.
 Apparently Will Smith made music.

 Actually, I listened to a LOT of music in the 90s.
 I went to college in the 90s and hung out with a group of friends who were also very into music.
-Our top board games was Encore.
+We played a lot of Encore.
 The majority of my disposable income was spent on CDs.
 I *love* the music from that decade.

 I know I am going to sound like a curmudgeonly old man when I say this, but cell phones are getting too damn big these days.